ideoservo/FliteTTSPlugin/README.md

 - Unreal Engine plugin encapsulation
      Work in progress

+## Status: not usable yet - work in progress
+- It can be built in Win32 and in x64 but only works in Win32 (which is annoying for Unreal Engine)
+- I have "lib not found" issues on some targets including Unreal Editor one
+- It is only compatible for Windows at the moment (but as FLITE is cross plateform I expect it could be ported to other plateforms)

 ## Build instructions
 - Microsoft Visual Studio 2015
 - Unreal Engine 4.11 or higher